Life Care Planning

 Frequently Asked Questions

-Projected areas outlined in a life care plan may include medical care, evaluations and interventions, medical equipment and supplies, medications, prosthetics, wheelchair needs, home renovations, transportation needs, home health and facility needs, counseling, case management, and vocational needs.
+Projected areas outlined in a life care plan may consider medical care, evaluations and interventions, medical equipment and supplies, medications, prosthetics, wheelchair needs, home renovations, transportation needs, home health and facility needs, counseling, case management, and vocational needs.

 A medical cost projection (or future cost projection) focuses on the current and future needs of an individual and the costs associated with meeting those needs.
 Similar to a life care plan but generally more condensed, these reports provide valuable information for evaluating damages and can be useful for mediation preparation and settlement negotiations.